holger1411/brook-dev/README.md

-# Stride. - A free and open source Bootstrap 5 website template
+# Brook. - A free and open source Eleventy 2 + Bootstrap 5 blog template

 **Live Demo at**: <a href="https://templatedeck.com/" target="_blank">templatedeck.com</a>